 or call (866) 608-8933

 Dr. Pass has been instrumental in the early diagnosis of stage I and II pleural mesothelioma.
 He has identified osteopontin, a protein that presents at increased levels in individuals with pleural mesothelioma.

 The protein can be detected by blood, which makes it simple and cost-effective to screen people who have previously been exposed to asbestos.
-Earlier treatment leads to more positive outcomes, which makes Dr. Harvey’s discovery significant for mesothelioma patients.
+Earlier treatment leads to more positive outcomes, which makes Dr. Pass’s discovery significant for mesothelioma patients.

 “You have to think about yourself if you have mesothelioma because this is a rare disease.
-This is a disease that affects only 3000 people in the United States, and people really don’t know enough about the disease.” -Dr. Harvey Pass
+This is a disease that affects only 3000 people in the United States, and people really don’t know enough about the disease.”

-Dr. Pass’ Career Highlights
+Dr. Pass’s Career Highlights

 - Discovered osteopontin and gave physicians the ability to quickly and easily screen patients for pleural mesothelioma

 - Helped found the Mesothelioma Applied Research Foundation (Meso Foundation)

 - Leads the Early Detection Research Network: Biomarker Developmental Laboratory to improve mesothelioma detection and treatment options